jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-01c.md

-Volume 1 of this book explained the term VÖLKISCH.
-It has not a sufficiently precise meaning to furnish the kernel around which a closely consolidated militant community could be formed.
+Volume 1 of this book explained the term VÖLKISCH as the core of the closely consolidated militant community.

 All kinds of people, with all kinds of divergent opinions, are parading about at the present moment under the device VÖLKISCH on their banners.

 Before I come to deal with the purposes and aims of the National Socialist Labour Party I want to establish a clear understanding of what is meant by the concept VÖLKISCH and herewith explain its